 Note that the MCU is not physically capable to force the STO inputs to the ON state.
 If it was, this could cause the STO circuit to cease protecting, in case the MCU is accidentally setting the outputs to 1 due to software of hardware malfunction.

 Being a safety critical function that absolutely has to work in all situations, STO must be certified by a regulatory organization such as TUV.
-There, the examiner will simulate the failure of all critical components to verify that the drive can still safely be stopped.
+There, the examiner simulates the failure of all critical components to verify that the drive can still safely be stopped.